Table of Content

 - Suffering from repetitive and unwanted remembrances of the traumatic incident

-- Flashbacks of the traumatic incident forcing the affected to relieve the pain and emotional injury suffered
+- Flashbacks of the traumatic incident force the affected to relieve the pain and emotional injury suffered

 - Struggling due to upsetting dreams or nightmares about the traumatic incident

-This is a kind of behavior in which the affected individual avoids:
+This is a kind of behaviour in which the affected individual avoids:

 - Talking or thinking about the traumatic incident